Mell-Anderson/Mellogram/README.md

-This is a game, its version 0.1.2, I'm a novice developer, so don't judge too hard.
+This is a game, its version 0.1.3, I'm a novice developer, so don't judge too hard.

 Additional libraries are not required, on which versions it does not work.
 Innovations:

-- Welcome
+- Removed stock store.
+- Added store of virocards.
 - Fix bugs

 #God #Speed